k3jph/.github/profile/README.md

-# Eur Ing Dr James P. Howard, II
+# Dr James P. Howard, II

 A Mathematician, a Different Kind of Mathematician, and a Statistician